There are 20 Elon Musk workplace rules to instantly level up any company. Both SpaceX and Tesla live by these rules.

 “Talent is extremely important.
 It’s like a sports team, the team that has the best individual player will often win, but then there’s a multiplier from how those players work together and the strategy they employ.”

-Hiring great talent, but more so, great people are the key to a company’s success.
-Because you want to create rock-solid teams for engineers to thrive in.
-Especially since teamwork is more necessary than ever, due to specialization.
+Hiring talented great people is the key to a company’s success.
+Rock-solid teams allow engineers to thrive.
+Especially, since teamwork is more necessary than ever, due to engineer specialization.

-I’d go as far as to say, teamwork is a necessary ingredient to a company’s success today.
+I’d go as far as to say, teamwork today, is a necessary ingredient to a company’s success.
 Because two minds are better than one.
-Especially with globalization and artificial intelligence in full swing.
+And as an added benefit, engineers level up through collaboration.
+I learned endless amounts of information this way.

 Elon Musk workplace rules’ wrap up

 If there’s a single person to learn from when it comes to business, it’s Elon Musk.
-He discovered how to uproot stagnate businesses and make them thrive.
-Before Elon came along, rockets and electric cars were industries moving at a snail’s pace.
+He discovered how to uproot stagnating businesses and make them thrive.
+Before Elon came along, rockets and electric cars were industries progressing at a snail’s pace.

 What are your thoughts on the Elon Musk workplace rules?
 Do you think the Elon Musk workplace rules are necessary for high-level innovation?